pd-projects/hugo-puredata.info/content/objects/file-join.md

 ---
 title: file join
-description: "'join' a list of components using '/' as the separator."
+description: '''join'' a list of components using ''/'' as the separator.'
 categories:
 - object
+pdcategory: Misc
 last_update: '0.52'
 see_also:
 - text